 - Canopy Growth (CGC)

 Because of the inherent risks related to investing in individual stocks, some investors may prefer to invest in exchange-traded funds (ETFs).
-There are nine ETFs that invest across those three aforementioned categories of companies and are traded on the U.S. stock market:
+There are nine ETFs that invest across those three aforementioned categories of companies and are traded on the U.S. stock market, according to ETF.com:

 - ETFMG Alternative Harvest ETF (MJ)